Breadcrumb

 Fragility Fractures (FLS)

-A Fracture Coordination Unit is a multidisciplinary service designed to prevent, treat, and properly manage osteoporotic fractures, also known as fragility fractures.
+The Fracture Liaison Service comprises a multidisciplinary team who work to prevent, treat, and properly manage osteoporotic fractures, also known as fragility fractures.

 Fractures per Fragilitat (FLS) Llista